Interfacelab/ilab-media-tools/readme.txt

 5. Imgix settings.

 == Changelog ==

+= 1.2 =
+* Fix for imgix admin notice
+* Added filter for defining default imgix parameters (thanks to eightam)
+* Fix for deleting files from S3 (thanks to Lotykun)
+* Support for auto compress (thanks to JulienMelissas)

 = 1.1.1 =
 * Fix for image sizes disappearing in the insert media dialog.